Zabuelis/IRC_ChatBot/document.md

 - Several processes (up to 32, depends on how many are defined in the config file) are used for interacting with IRC channels.
 - One process is used for generating responses using a LLM.
 - One process is used to monitor an admin channel and identify specified commands, and execute on them.
+- One process is used to log all the data.

 ### Semaphores
-- Used for monitoring when log file is ready for writing and no other process is currently writting to shared memory.
+- Used for monitoring when log file is ready for writing and no other process is currently writing to shared memory.
 - Used for allowing to generate only one message at a time using a LLM.
 If several requests are sent, other requests wait for a semaphore to open.
 - Used for writting only one message at the time to the server.
 If several processes have something to write to the server, this semaphore takes care that only one message will be written at that time.